Night Owl (film)

-Night Owl, a 1993 vampire film directed by Jeffrey Arsenault, starring John Leguizamo and James Raftery.
+Night Owl is a 1993 American vampire film directed, written and produced by Jeffrey Arsenault, starring John Leguizamo and James Raftery.

 Plot

-Jake (Raftery) is a brooding vampire and squatter who frequents nightclubs to pick up women.
+Jake is a brooding vampire and squatter who frequents nightclubs to pick up women.
 During their encounters, he slashes their necks with a matte knife and drinks their blood.
-One evening, he kills Zohra, the sister of Angel (Leguizamo), prompting Angel to launch a frantic search for the murderer.
+One evening, he kills Zohra, the sister of Angel, prompting Angel to launch a frantic search for the murderer.
 Meanwhile, Jake falls in love with Anne Guish, a performance artist, and struggles to resist his cravings for fresh blood.
 Eventually, Jake and Angel's paths intersect.